jacksteussie/CS-7643-Final-Project/README.md

 - 14: swimming pool
 - 15: container crane

+## RoI Transformer
+The RoI Transformer creates checkpoints at each iteration, to avoid uploading excess data, these chekpoints are omitted here.
+Please see "RoI_contributions.txt" for details.
+Additionally, the following files need to be downloaded from the OBBDetection repo for the code to build properly:
+- OBBDetection/mmdet/models
+- OBBDetection/mmdet/ops

 ## Faster RCNN (AABB) Instructions

 cd into the `src/` directory and run ```python -m models.FasterRCNN.train``` to train the model.
 Any parameters can be changed in the config files residing within `src/models/FasterRCNN/configs/`.
-The model will save the best weights to the `src/checkpoints/` directory.Visualizations of the model results can be found in the jupyter notebook at `src/viz.ipynb`.
+The model will save the best weights to the `src/checkpoints/` directory.
+Visualizations of the model results can be found in the jupyter notebook at `src/viz.ipynb`.

 ## Yolo Instructions
 ### all within models/YOLO